swfiua/gotu/docs/glasgow.rst

 There are a number of striking features to both plots.

-Near the centre we see plate-like rotation, velocity proportional to distance from the centre.
+Near the centre we see plate-like rotation, velocity proportional to distance from the centre, at Sagittarius A*, the velocity is zero.

-Further out, we see a flat asymptote.
+Further out, we see a flat asymptote, with a tangential velocity of 200km/s.

+Beyond 50,000 light years or so, things get more complex.
+The most likely value at a given distance tends to drop a little.
+However, there are many other objects which are moving faster than we would expect.

+It is like there is a general fanning out as stars have more time for random motions to accumulate and generally there is increasing spread from the 200 km/s assymptote predicted by Rourke's model.

 Calculating the Hubble constant from observations